 – Lessons are cumulative, with each new lesson building on the code taught in previous lessons.

-Once children are secure and confident in reading and spelling words using a programme’s initial/basic ‘transparent’ code GPCs, the common spellings of the advanced/extended alphabet code are carefully and systematically introduced.
+Once children are secure and confident in reading and spelling words using a programme’s initial/basic/simple ‘transparent’ code GPCs, the common spellings of the advanced/extended alphabet code are carefully and systematically introduced.

-At each step, children are provided with plenty of phonically decodable reading material to practise segmenting and blending the sound-spelling correspondences all through each word for themselves.
+At each step, children are provided with plenty of phonically decodable reading material to practise segmenting and blending the sound-spelling correspondences left-to-right, all-through-each-word for themselves.
 Phonically decodable books and texts only contain words that can be sounded out based on what the pupil has already been taught.
-Because of this, no guessing or whole word memorising is necessary.
+Because of this, no word guessing or whole word memorising is necessary.

 ”It is difficult to overstate the value of practice.
 For a new skill to become automatic or for new knowledge to become long-lasting, sustained practice, beyond the point of mastery, is necessary.”